LucasGdosR/advent_of_code_25/README.md

 02: Great problem for multithreading.
 The input has independent tasks, and each task can take a variable amount of work.
 A way to do load balancing among threads is to have an atomic counter that's incremented to see which task each thread gets.
 This way, a thread with short tasks can get more tasks than a thread with long tasks.
 When it comes to parsing the input text, there's a single line.
 This line could be parsed in parallel, but that's probably negligible.

 03: Each thread takes some of the lines to process.
 All we need to know to do this cleanly is the line length and the number of lines (or file length).
 I hard coded them, but this could be read dynamically from the input.

+04: TODO: multithreading

+05: Parsing intervals, building a single list, sorting it and merging intervals is best done single threaded.
+We could have each thread parse a subset of the lines, then merge multiple lists, and sorting in parallel is fine with custom implementations, but that's overkill for 177 lines, not to mention inefficient.
+However!
+Once the merged intervals are built, we can check if the ids are in intervals in parallel.
+Split lines roughly, as they don't have the same length, and go to town.
+The dataset is too small for this to be worth it, though, and the single threaded implementation is faster.